Public transport in Istanbul: History

-Bus transportation in İstanbul started in 1926 with four Renault-Scania buses between Beyazıt and Karaköy.
+Bus transportation in Istanbul started in 1926 with four Renault-Scania buses between Beyazıt and Karaköy.
 The fleet grew up from 9 buses in 1942 to 16 in 1955 and to 525 buses in 1960, and then became the backbone of public transport in an ever-enlarging city.

-Several British and French companies operated all public transport in İstanbul until 16 June 1939, the date of nationalization.
-The newly established company İETT (İstanbul Electric Tram and Tünel Company) took over from then on the task of public transport in İstanbul.
+Several British and French companies operated all public transport in Istanbul until 16 June 1939, the date of nationalization.
+The newly established company İETT (Istanbul Electric Tram and Tünel Company) took over from then on the task of public transport in Istanbul.

 On 27 May 1961, trolleybuses were put in service first between Topkapı and Eminönü following the elimination of trams.
 However, the last trolleybuses were taken out of service in 1984, because they hindered the growing traffic in the narrow streets of the old city.

 In 1988, a company called Ulaşım A.Ş.
 (Transport Inc.) was established to run the services of LRT (light rail transit) (since 1989), Metro (since 2000) and modern trams (since 1992) by the Municipality of Istanbul.
 The company is still active and will be the operator of the new rail lines.